NFL Playoff Standings 2019: Records, Postseason Scenarios and Wild Card Review

 Eight teams will look to begin its path to Super Bowl LIII during the Wild Card round, which starts the NFL postseason with two games on Saturday and two on Sunday.

-Much like in years past, the first weekend of the NFL playoffs certainly has the potential to provide some exciting games.
+Much like in years past, the first weekend of the NFL playoffs has the potential to provide some exciting games.

 Below is a look at the AFC and NFC standings entering the postseason, as well as a breakdown of each of the four matchups taking place during the Wild Card Round.